 The Company's common stock held in the Hudson Global Stock Fund is voted by Charles Schwab Trust Company (the "Trustee") at the Company's stockholder meetings in accordance with the confidential instructions of the members whose accounts are invested in the common stock.
 All shares of the Company's common stock for which the Trustee receives voting instructions from members to whose accounts the shares are allocated are voted in accordance with those instructions.
-All shares of the Company's common stock for which the Trustee does not receive timely voting instructions are voted by the Trustee in the same proportion on each issue as it votes those shares credited to members' accounts for which it has received voting instructions from participants.
+All shares of the Company's common stock for which the Trustee of the Company's common stock for which the Trustee does not receive timely voting instructions are voted by the Trustee in the same proportion on each issue as it votes those shares credited to members' accounts for which it has received voting instructions from participants.